EverlessDrop41/MonoPong/README.md

   - Update

 It uses 3 extra variables
- - KeyUP `public Keys` - The key that is pressed to move the paddle up
+ - UpKey `public Keys` - The key that is pressed to move the paddle up
- - KeyDown `public Keys` - The key that is pressed to move the paddle down
+ - DownKey `public Keys` - The key that is pressed to move the paddle down
  - Speed `public float` - The speed the bat should move at There are new constructors to utilise these variables